Germany: Right-wing criminality at a record high | DW | 04.05.2021

 Around 3,500 criminal incidents were associated with Querdenker protests, including 500 violent crimes.
 And out of the 1,260 reported criminal incidents against journalists, 112 were connected to protests against COVID-19 restrictions.

-Seehofer also noted an increase of 11% for crimes with an extreme left-wing motivation, noting in particular a 45% increase in uses of violence.
+Seehofer also noted an increase of 11% for crimes coming out of the extreme left-wing scene, noting in particular a 45% increase in uses of violence.